 With the rise of smartphone (and their built-in GPS), people began more easier way to share what they’re up to with their friends.
 Some folks began realizing the fact that “I’m on Times Square” is way old-fashioned compared to turning on the GPS and let the phone decide my location.
 Based on that, location sharing Apps and social platforms began to rise.

-Today, I show you a couple of really cool location sharing apps that you might wanna try out with your friends.
+Today, I show you a couple of really cool location sharing apps for Android that you might wanna try out with your friends.
 In all of the below apps, you can select to show your location to your friends only.
 Some other apps, such as Google+, allows you to publicly share your location — standalone or along with a picture or status (known as Thoughts).
 However, I strongly recommend not to share your status publicly on the social networking sites.

 Do I really need to introduce you to this already popular location-sharing service?
 Foursquare is one of the most popular services that allow you to share your location with your friends.
 It already has all the restaurants, gas stations, parks, subway stations, train stations and all the other places you can imagine.
 So, you don’t really need to type where you are.
 You can just turn the GPS on, fire up the Foursquare app and it will decide where you are right now.
 You can then select your exact location.